flatironinstitute/ccn-template/docs/notes/03-documentation.md

 - MkDocs supports markdown out-of-the-box, which is much better than ReST
 - readthedocs supports building documentation for PRs, which is very helpful.

-You can customize the `mkdocs-gallery` configuration with the following procedure:

-1. Edit the `conf` dictionary defined in the `docs/gallery_conf.py` script.
-Here we describe a few useful configuration options, see the note below for additional information.
-   -`"within_subsection_order"`: Ordering criteria used to sort the gallery subsections.
-Available options are defined in `mkdocs_gallery/sorting.py`.
-2.

-!!! note
-    Unfortunately, the different configuration option are not thoroughly described in the `mkdocs-gallery` documentation.

 ## Build documentation locally

 To build the documentation on your local machine, install the necessary